Beaux-Arts Institute of Design

 The Beaux-Arts Institute of Design (BAID, later the National Institute for Architectural Education) was an art and architectural school at 304 East 44th Street in Turtle Bay, Manhattan, in New York City.
 It was founded in 1916 by Lloyd Warren for the training of American architects, sculptors and mural painters consistent with the educational agenda of the French École des Beaux-Arts.
+The building is now home to Egypt's mission to the United Nations.

 Origins

 BAID grew out of the Society of Beaux-Arts Architects, a formal club of American architects who had attended the Parisian school.

 From its beginning in 1894, the Society of Beaux-Arts Architects had been interested in improving architectural education in the U.S..
 It took on the task of developing standard architectural "programmes" for design problems to be given as assignments in architecture schools and in independent ateliers.
 The intent was to raise performance standards, but the effect also was to standardize the way architecture was taught all across the United States.
 By 1900, most American architecture schools and many independent ateliers were participating.
 By 1916 the burden of providing problem statements and jurying the work from an increasing number of schools and ateliers exceeded the capacity of the Society, so it established BAID to carry on this work.

 Among sculpture professionals, the foundation of BAID ensured a supply of competent decorative sculptors, and allowed the members of the National Sculpture Society to position themselves as fine artists in comparison.